18XX: List of 18XX titles

 Designed by Craig Bartell and Tim Flowers and published by Deep Thought Games in 2009 and subsequently by All-Aboard Games in 2012 and 2020.
 1817, set in the United States, is well-known as one of the heaviest 18XX titles in term of complexity and game length.
-It offers a complex financial system with features such as short selling, market-driven interest rates, and company liquidations.
+It offers a complex financial system with features such as market-driven interest rates, and company liquidations.
 An expansion, 18USA, published in 2017 (self-published), 2018, and 2021 (by All-Aboard Games) offers new contents and a randomizing of elements of the game.